 NSF’s members’ magazine “Genealogen” also comes with two issues per year.
 In “Genealogen” we publish both lighter and heavier articles, and in addition we publish any Association relevant articles, news and notices.
 In addition, we publish and maintain the website you are currently reading.

-The Norwegian Genealogical Society (NSF) has its offices in Øvre Slottsgate 2B in Oslo.
+The Norwegian Genealogical Society (NSF) has its offices in Industriveien 6 in Lørenskog right outside Oslo.
 Here you will find the Association's extensive collection of books with family-related literature, “bygdebøker” (local history books) and manuals.
 The Norwegian collection is large; there are a lot of books from other Nordic countries, and also some literature from the rest of the world, mainly Europe.
-The library is open to everyone on Thursdays from 5 pm to 8 pm and Saturdays from 10 am to 2 pm, and experienced members of the Association will help finding the material you want.
+The library is open to everyone on Saturdays from 11 am to 3 pm, and experienced members of the Association will help finding the material you want.
 During the summer vacation and Christmas and Easter holidays the library is closed.

 Projects and workshops